-At St Mary Cray Primary School the Read Write Inc. scheme has been introduced to help children in Early Years to develop their speaking and listening, reading and writing skills.
-It is a scheme of work developed for literacy by Ruth Miskin, who is one of the UK’s leading authorities on teaching children to read.
-The Read Write Inc scheme is also followed in Year 1, and for some children in Year 2, to aid children's continued learning of phonics.
+At St Mary Cray Primary School we follow the Read Write Inc. phonics programme.
+It is a scheme of work developed for literacy by Ruth Miskin, one of the UK’s leading authorities on teaching children to read.
+The Read Write Inc scheme is followed from Reception to Year 2, with some children continuing in Key Stage 2 to aid children's continued learning of phonics.

 Regular assessments help to identify children who are making consistent progress, who are then placed in a group where the books may be a bit more challenging.
 Regular assessments also help identify children who may need extra help.
 This is provided on a regular one to one basis.

 A considerable amount of time and money has been invested in the training of teacher and teaching assistants alike.
-The training is ongoing and led by Mrs Horton, our Phonic Leader.
+The training is ongoing and led by Mrs Reynolds, our Phonics Leader.

 Five key principles underpin the teaching in all Read Write Inc. sessions as taken from the Teacher Handbook: